Our 9-1-1 tips brochure is available, free-of-charge, in the following languages:

 Text with 9-1-1 for the Deaf, Hard-of-Hearing and Speech Impaired Community (DHHSI)

-- In Metro Vancouver and select surrounding areas, E-Comm now offers a service for members of the Deaf, Hard-of-Hearing, and Speech Impaired (DHHSI) community that allows DHHSI persons to communicate with a 9-1-1 operator through a special text system – Text with 9-1-1 (T9-1-1).
-T9-1-1 enables DHHSI persons who have pre-registered their cellphone to communicate with police, fire and ambulance call-takers via text in case of emergency.
+- E-Comm now offers a service for members of the Deaf, Deaf-Blind, Hard-of-Hearing-and Speech Impaired (DHHSI) community that allows DHHSI persons to communicate with a 9-1-1 operator through a special text system called Text with 9-1-1.
+Text with 9-1-1 enables DHHSI persons who have pre-registered their cellphone to communicate with police, fire and ambulance call-takers via text in case of emergency.
 In order to access the service, DHHSI callers must:

-- Do not text (unless you are a part of the DHHSI community and have pre-registered your cellphone for T9-1-1) or tweet 9-1-1.
+- Do not text (unless you are a part of the DHHSI community and have pre-registered your cellphone for Text with 9-1-1) or tweet 9-1-1.
 Use a phone to call 9-1-1.